 API Gateway for Microservices

-In microservices architectures, a single API can have hundreds of endpoints, and a single application can consist of multiple microservices that each connect via APIs.
-With each microservice exposing countless API endpoints, the potential attack surface is far greater than with monolithic apps.
+In microservices architectures, a single API can have hundreds of endpoints, and a single application can consist of multiple microservices that communicate via APIs.
+With a microservices app exposing many API endpoints, the potential attack surface is far greater than with monolithic apps.

 Adopting an API gateway for microservices can mitigate risks by streamlining access and communication between the client and API.
 But the API gateway still encapsulates APIs, which are characteristically open.
-While APIs expose the data required for connectivity, they might also expose sensitive data.
+As they expose the data required for connectivity, APIs might also expose sensitive data.

 The Open Web Application Security Project (OWASP) highlights the most prevalent vulnerabilities in their OWASP API Security Top 10 project: